Buttery, brioche-like dough made for the BEST Cinnamon Rolls ever! Treat your family to this amazing breakfast treat!

 I can’t say my family is extremely picky when it comes to this breakfast treat.
 For years and years, we had a stash of Sara Lee frozen cinnamon rolls that just took a zap in the microwave before chowing down.

 There may not have been visible tears when these were discontinued, but, I promise, there was much sadness.
 But using a Kitchen Aid mixer with a dough hook, homemade cinnamon rolls aren’t that daunting.
-I hope you’ll give this recipe for the best cinnamon rolls a try.
+I hope you’ll give this recipe for our favorite cinnamon rolls a try.

 Tips for How to Make Cinnamon Rolls and Yeast Dough:

 - Check your yeast package for an expiration date.
 PRO-Tip: Do not use expired yeast.
 It’s frustrating when you have the dough made and it won’t rise (or “proof”) due to old, outdated yeast.

 - Use an instant thermometer for checking the temperature of your warm liquids.
 PRO-Tip: If the liquid is too hot (above 120º), it will kill the yeast.
 The resulting rolls will be dense and disappointing!

 - Salt can also kill yeast, so it’s always added along with the flour and not directly into the yeast mixture.

 - Kneading is imperative to developing the gluten and helps create a smooth, elastic dough.
 I love using my dough hook for a super easy way to knead.

 - There are typically two proofing times.
 First the dough is placed in a greased bowl, covered and left in a warm spot until it doubles in size.
 The second is a after the dough is shaped into rolls or loaves.
 Do not hurry this process along by placing the dough into a too hot location.
 The resulting texture of the bread will suffer.
 Warm room temperature (85º or so) works well.
 You can place a pan of hot water into your oven which will gently warm the space, and use that space to proof your dough.

 - PRO-Tip: The internal temperature of a fully baked yeast bread should be between 195 and 210º depending on the type of bread.